Zhouqianqian/Zhouqianqian.github.io/index.md

  **1. Decision and planning algorithm for autonomous cars**

 My job was to survey existing methods for decision and planning methods for autonomous cars and develop a model to decide whether lane changing is allowed.
 I used a gap model and a model based on finite state machine.
-[Here](Planning & Decision-Making Overview.png) is a brain mapping of the overview about current method of decision and planning for auto-cars.
+[Here](Planning & Decision-Making Overview.png) is a brain mapping of the overview about current methods of decision and planning for auto-cars.

 <img src="uisee.jpg" />